apigee/registry/README.md

 When deploying to Cloud Run for the first time, you will be asked a few questions, including this one:

-`Allow unauthenticated invocations to [flame] (y/N)?`
+`Allow unauthenticated invocations to [registry] (y/N)?`

 If you answer "y", you will be able to make calls without authentication.
-This is the easiest way to test the API, but it's not necessary - running `source AUTH-CLOUDRUN.sh` configures your environment so that the Flame CLI and other tools will authenticate with your user ID.
+This is the easiest way to test the API, but it's not necessary - running `source AUTH-CLOUDRUN.sh` configures your environment so that the Registry CLI and other tools will authenticate with your user ID.

 Now you can call the API with your generated CLI.

-`cli flame list-products --parent projects/demo --page_size 10`
+`cli registry list-products --parent projects/demo --page_size 10`

-Note here that `demo` is an arbitrary project ID for use within your Flame API calls only.
+Note here that `demo` is an arbitrary project ID for use within your Registry API calls only.
 It is unrelated to the Google Cloud project ID that you use for Cloud Run and Cloud Datastore.

 Auth tokens are short-lived.
 When your token expires, your calls will return a